Guidelines for transportation of wheelchairs and scooters

 We will make every effort to ensure that mobility aids are transported with care to avoid loss or damage, and to make a passenger’s mobility aid available to them as soon as possible upon arrival.

-If; damage, destruction or loss of a mobility aid occurs Air Transat will:
+If; damage, destruction or loss of a mobility aid occurs, normal limitations of carrier liability will be waived and Air Transat will:

 - Provide a temporary replacement mobility aid that meets the passengers needs for use until their mobility aid is returned to them, repaired, replaced or reimbursed by Air Transat.